srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Overall, the network's performance, i.e. its accuracy in recognizing the MNIST digits, is still disappointing.
 Further fine-tuning is required, e.g. using a dynamic learning rate.
-I experimented with different parameters and algorithm changes which helped pushing accuracy to above 90% (but did not implement them in the published code).
+I experimented with different parameters and algorithm changes which helped pushing accuracy further into the 9x% (but did not implement them in the published code).

-Yet, instead of spending much more time on fine tuning this rather simple feed forward network to further improve its performance on MNIST I'd rather want to move on to using a convolutional network next. ;)
+Next, instead of spending much more time on fine tuning this rather simple feed forward network to further improve its performance on MNIST I'd rather want to move on to using a convolutional network. ;)

 ---